webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 time it calls your function so you can use that number to do something unique on each iteration.

-If you squint hard, you can think of these functions similar to the functions to pass to [`array.forEach`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) or
+If you squint hard, you can think of these functions as similar to the functions to pass to [`array.forEach`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) or